 Use Your Website for Affiliate Marketing

-If you already have an established website, joining an affiliate program, such as Amazon, can give you a significant silent income boost.
-Anyone can do this by selling products that are connected to their niche — in our case — diving equipment.
-Monetizing your website in this way gives you a decent ROI without the headache of the majority of the hard work involved.
+If you already have an established website, joining an affiliate program like Amazon can give you a significant silent income boost.
+Anyone can do this by selling products connected to their niche — in our case — diving equipment.
+Monetizing your website in this way gives you a decent ROI without the headache of most of the hard work involved.

 - Alain Sobol, Red Sea Diving College

 Offer Sitting Services Online

 You can start a pet, baby or house sitting service online to make extra money.
 There are numerous websites online where you can register as a sitter for free.
 Such sites will connect you to clients looking to pay for sitting services.
 You do not require extensive experience for these jobs, and the hourly rate for sitting services is often higher than the average minimum hourly wage.